Famicoman/personal/til/openbsd/ports-installation.md

 # Ports Installation

-Additional packages on OpenBSD can be build using `ports`.
-By default, OpenBSD does not have `ports` included after installation, but it can be added.
+Additional packages on OpenBSD can be built using `ports`.
+By default, OpenBSD does not have `ports` included after OS installation, but it can be added.

 The following commands were performed as root: